A large and recognizable life insurance provider offering workplace benefits and policies in a simplified manner.

 |Temporary underwriting coverage||N/A|

-What life insurance coverage does MetLife offer?
+What types of life insurance coverage does MetLife offer?

 MetLife focuses on delivering benefits through the workplace.
 Check with your employer’s benefits administrator to see if it offers MetLife.